brianwillis/brianwillis.github.com/_posts/2013-10-04-one-mans-quest-to-have-his-dates-print-properly-in-jekyll.md

 ---
 layout: post
-title: One Man's Quest to Have His Dates Print Properly in Jekyll
+title: One Man’s Quest to Have His Dates Print Properly in Jekyll
 ---

 I'm loving [Jekyll][1] as a blogging engine.
 I do not however, love how it formats dates.
 Outside of a databse table, a date should not look like this: